Cambrian-1

 Analyzing the Benchmarks

-Who's answering: LLM or MLLM?: We compare performance between visual-disabled and visual-enabled settings across MLLMs trained with 23 different vision backbones.
+Who's answering: LLM or MLLM?: We compare performance between vision-disabled and vision-enabled settings across MLLMs trained with 23 different vision backbones.
 Our findings reveal that some benchmarks such as MMMU and AI2D are less reliant on visual inputs, whereas others such as MMVP and MME experience significant performance declines, indicating their effective evaluation of multimodality

 Benchmark Clustering and Analysis: Through correlation analysis and principal component analysis of MLLM performances across various benchmarks, distinct clusters emerge categorized as "General," "Knowledge," "Chart & OCR," and "Vision-Centric."
-There is also difficiency on the size of vision-centric benchmarks
+We also find that vision-centric benchmarks are underrepresented in the current evaluation landscape.

 benchmark category